 In June 2017, the Group launched an Annual Report with the following key recommendations:

-She is currently a member of the Education Select Committee, which scrutinises the policy of the Department for Education, including on skills and apprenticeships.
+She is currently a member of the Treasury Select Committee, which scrutinises the policy of the Department for Education, including on skills and apprenticeships.

 Alan Mak is passionate about the economy, business, and education and skills.
 He was elected as MP for Havant in 2015 and is the first person of Chinese and East Asian origin to be elected to the House of Commons.

 In 2016, he launched Havant’s first ever Jobs and Apprenticeships Fair.
 An event with 50 exhibitors offering over 550 local jobs and apprenticeships.
 He is active in a number of related APPGs, including the APPG for Entrepreneurship (as Chairman); and the APPG for Small Business (as Secretary).
-In June 2017, he was appointed PPS to the Ministers at the Ministry of Justice.
+In January 2018, Alan was appointed PPS to Greg Clark MP, Secretary of State for BEIS.

 Before being elected as MP on 7 May 2015, Alan had a successful business and professional career, having run his own small business, worked as a corporate lawyer in the City of London with Clifford Chance, and helped manage his family’s small business.